Posted on April 18, 2023 by Wendy Frost

 Expression of voice is described by the researchers in two ways.
 Promotive voice is defined as an employee’s ability to communicate their concerns or opinions about work-related issues to promote positive ideas and changes.
 Prohibitive voice is less constructive and makes an employee appear negative, resulting in unintended and adverse consequences.

-The opposite is true for employees expressing prohibitive voice.
+The opposite is true for employees expressing a prohibitive voice.
 In addition, this study reveals that experiencing insomnia reduces the chance of speaking up promotively the following day.

 “In management, we’re interested specifically in how insomnia is related to work,” Krasikova said.
 “We spend so much time at work that there has to be some connection between what happens at work and how we sleep at night.”